trinerye/visual_analytics_2024/assignment_1/readme.md

 cd assignment1
 ```

-3. Before running the script make sure to install opencv-python, matplotlib, pandas, and numpy by running the setup.sh
+3. Before running the script make sure to install opencv-python, matplotlib, pandas, and numpy by running the setup.sh in the terminal.
 ```sh
 bash setup.sh
 ```
-4. To run the code open assignment1.ipynb and run all
+4. To run the code open assignment1.ipynb and run all.
 ```sh
 assignment1.ipynb
 ```

 ## Usage
-The main function takes three parameters - the in_folderpath (the in folder),  the out_folderpath (the out folder), and an integer referring to the number of the chosen flower (*Important: the image_index starts at zero, so if you want to compare image number 1357 as I did, the argument given to the function is 1356).
+The main function takes three parameters - the in_folderpath (the in folder),  the out_folderpath (the out folder), and an integer referring to the number of the chosen flower.

+***Important**: the image_index starts at zero, so if you want to compare image number 1357 as I did, the argument given to the function is 1356.

 Also, if you structure the folders differently, remember to update the file paths accordingly.

 ```sh
 def main(in_folderpath, out_folderpath, image_index):